 Maureen was told, “Only 5 percent of people make it.”
-Her response to the life altering news was, “Well, somebody has to be that 5 percent!”
+Her response to the life-altering news was, “Well, somebody has to be that 5 percent!”
 For the next five years and throughout more than 100 chemotherapy treatments, Maureen’s enthusiasm was an inspiration to all who came in contact with her.

-Encouraged by her mother’s positive outlook after an aggressive ovarian cancer diagnoses, Beth is following in her mother’s footsteps, cofounding the DeCesaris/Prout Cancer Foundation.
+Encouraged by her mother’s positive outlook after an aggressive ovarian cancer diagnosis, Beth is following in her mother’s footsteps, cofounding the DeCesaris/Prout Cancer Foundation.
 In partnership with JoAnn DeCesaris Wellington, whose father Geaton DeCesaris was diagnosed with lung cancer in 2002, these daughters are on a mission to profoundly affect research on lung and ovarian cancer.

 They want to bring awareness to those who do not know they are at risk, and make a difference in these diseases through better treatment options.

 “Our hope is, with awareness, people can recognize the symptoms in the early stages of both these life-threatening diseases, and get the treatment they need,” says Beth.

 Beth, of Friendship, shared that her mother’s faith and close relationships with her family, friends and her care team helped her through her journey with cancer.
 During her treatment, Maureen was determined to support others battling cancer.
 She shared her experiences with others and made herself available to anyone who needed help or just an ear to listen.